Tips for planning an intimate wedding in the Austin area.

 Having shot a half dozen weddings in downtown Austin at numerous hotels, I have to say South Congress Hotel is my favorite.
 I love the light that streams in through the lobby, the energy of South Congress for your portraits, and the minimal Marfa-esq theme inside makes for great portraits.

 These types of locations are more about having it all in one place rather than ceremony & reception in different locations.
-You can show up and get married wham bam!
+You can show up and get married, stay the night and still have a laid back day!

 Growing up, I was surrounded by native Texas plants and buildings that worked WITH the landscape and weather of Central Texas, rather than against it.
 The Wildflower Center exemplifies that and is one of my favorite venues in Austin.
 There are endless backdrop opportunities in all seasons and the opportunity for al fresco dining is easily achieved here!